Analysis Shell (RDS) update Feb 9th, 2021

-Royal Dutch Shell is a global integrated and one of the biggest oil & gas companies of the world with an average production of 3,6 mio. barrels of oil equivalent per day (2018) generating revenues of nearly 400 bn$/yr. a free cash flow of 39.4 bn$ and net profits of 21.4 bn$ or 2.58$/share.
+Royal Dutch Shell is a global integrated and one of the biggest oil & gas companies of the world with an average production of 3,6 mio. barrels of oil equivalent per day generating revenues of nearly 360 bn$/yr. a free cash flow of 40 bn$ and net profits of 20 bn$ or 2.5$/share.

 Shell is a company with a glorious past.
 Today it is a dividend is 47c/share each quarter since a couple fo years.
 The dividend yield exceeds 5%.
 A dividend rise seems possible next year (5)(18).
 The highlight is that the RDS B share is noticed on the LSE.
 There is no withholding tax applied in the UK.
 Hence you`ll get the full dividend paid on your account.
 The RDS A share is noticed in the Netherlands.
 It is less expensive as withholding tax is deducted.

 Risks & Chances

 Integrated gas means gas production, terminals, liquidification and regassing plants...
 On my point of view LNG is an opportunity for the future.
 I assume that LNG might become a major energy source to power ships, engines, vehicles and homes not connected to the gas grid.
 As nearly all major oil companies invest in LNG it seems to outgrow demand and thus its profitability is decreasing actually.